jcberthon/unifi-docker/README.md

 new container on a different host and try to restore the backup to make sure it works.

+It is highly recommended to check the UniFi changelog for the newer revisions to verify for known issues, changes, depreciation, etc. They can also contain additional instructions for upgrading.

-Then simply stop and delete the previous container and respawn a new container with the updated Docker image.
+Usually simply stop and delete the previous container and respawn a new container with the updated Docker image.
 If you are using docker-compose, you can update the image tag and simply do `docker-compose up --pull -d` this will pull a newer image if any, and recreate the container using that image (so it will stop, remove,